Alhassan777/Logical-Statements-Calculator/README.md

 The final determination of the argument's validity is presented directly to the user.
 The code outputs whether the logical set is valid or invalid based on the truth values provided.

+**Quick Note:** <span style="color:red;">This was the first Python project I created for my university class.
+It was a "super optional" challenge for our first assignment, and I dedicated 3 days to it, although I learned later I could have utilized several advanced techniques and algorithms, mainly Dynamic Programming.